premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-Using `break` statement, we can jump out of a loop whereas by using `continue` statement, we can jump over one iteration and then resume our loop execution.
+Using the `break` statement, we can jump out of a loop whereas by using the `continue` statement, we can jump over one iteration and then resume our loop execution.

 </blockquote>